This post may contain affiliate links. Please read our disclosure policy.

-Last year when I was planning on hosting Thanksgiving for the first time (You can read about my adventures with that here, here, and here!), I requested the recipe from Julia, and I almost fell out of my chair.
+Last year when I was planning on hosting Thanksgiving for the first time, I requested the recipe from Julia, and I almost fell out of my chair.
 There was more butter and sugar in the casserole than I even had in my cupboard!

 So, with the help of my husband, I lightened it up.

 This isn’t a healthy sweet potato casserole; so don’t even go there.
 It’s just not as indulgent as a traditional sweet potato casserole recipe with pecans!

 Most of the calorie savings are from drastically reducing the butter and sugar in the filling.
 To me the topping is sacrosanct and shouldn’t be messed with, but you could always reduce the sugar and add more flour and oats as filler.
 But why?
 It’s Thanksgiving, the day of indulgence!